boniyeamincse/Linux-cheat-sheet/README.md

 ### User Information

-1. **who** It is used to get information about currently logged in user on to system.
-If you don't provide any option or arguments, the command displays the following information for each logged-in user.
+1. **who** It is used to get information about currently logged-in users on to system.
+If you don't provide any options or arguments, the command displays the following information for each logged-in user.

     1. Login name of the user
     2. User terminal
     3. Date & Time of login
-    4. Remote host name of the user
+    4. Remote hostname of the user

    ```bash
    $ who